- Meet one-on-one with a counselor to discuss your issues in a private, confidential manner.

-- We offer couples' counseling as long as one person participating is an enrolled McNeese student.
+- We offer couples counseling as long as one person participating is an enrolled McNeese student.

-- Most people initially presume that individual therapy is the best-fit for them.
+- Most people initially presume that individual therapy is the best fit for them.
 However, group counseling is an excellent way to address issues while also getting feedback and support from people who share common struggles.

-- We also do informational tables and awareness events throughout the year to educate students on the services we provide and pertient mental health issues.
+- We also do informational tables and awareness events throughout the year to educate students on the services we provide and pertinent mental health issues.

 Presentations on mental health/wellness

-We provide presentations to student groups, staff, and classrooms on a variety of topics including Time Management, stress management, decreasing test anxiety, suicide awareness/prevention and much more.
+- We provide presentations to student groups, staff, and classrooms on a variety of topics including time management, stress management, decreasing test anxiety, suicide awareness/prevention and much more.

 Counseling Center 101 presentations

-These are simple, brief (10-15 minutes) presentations to educate the campus community on services that we offer.
+- These are simple, brief (10-15 minutes) presentations to educate the campus community on services that we offer.